 Stop Loss order

 A Stop Loss order is placed by a trader and gets triggered automatically once price reaches the predetermined point.
 Before entering a trade, it's important to know in advance where to place the order, in order to calculate your risks and potential rewards.
-As already mentioned, Stop Loss order placement should be based on given situation.
+As already mentioned, Stop Loss order placement should be based on a given situation.
 Traders usually place SL away from significant levels.
 For instance, if you are buying a currency pair from a resistance level, the stop should be placed below the resistance level.
 The idea is that if price retraces, the level might prevent the price from going further below and reverse it towards the desired direction.
 Once you calculate the SL distance from entry price, the next step is to calculate trade size.
 Generally, professional traders do not risk 1 to 5% of their trading capital per trade.

 Market Stop orders are manual.
 Traders that do not use Stop Loss orders, close positions manually once balance decreases to a certain point.
 However, this method is not recommended as traders are influenced by the power of open position once they open trading orders.
-Open positions can make our market judgement skills worse.
-Often, an inexperienced trader hesitates to take losses and hopes the market will reverse, which often leads to blown up accounts.
+Open positions can make our market judgment skills worse.
+Often, an inexperienced trader hesitates to take losses and hopes the market will reverse, which often leads to blown up accounts

 Trailing Stop is an automatic order type that locks in profits and limits losses when the trade goes favorably.
 However, trailing stops are not great in choppy and highly volatile market conditions.
 Trailing Stops work best in calm conditions when prices are trending gradually.